Is Pastina Good When Sick?

 The Science Behind Comfort Foods and Healing :

-Comfort foods like pastina have a psychological impact that goes beyond their nutritional value.
+Comfort foods like pasta have a psychological impact beyond nutritional value.
 The warmth, ease of digestion, and nostalgic memories associated with these foods trigger the release of serotonin, the “feel-good” chemical in your brain.

 The Role of Warmth

-Warm foods stimulate the vagus nerve, which plays a key role in relaxation and stress reduction.
-This can explain why a warm bowl of pastina feels like an emotional hug when you’re sick.
+Warm foods stimulate the vagus nerve, key to relaxation and stress reduction.
+This can explain why a warm bowl of pasta feels like an emotional hug when you’re sick.

 FAQs About Pastina and Illness